aysucengiz/CENG795/blogs/blogblogblogblog.md

   <img src="img_29.png" width="400">
   <figcaption></figcaption>
 </p>
 I sadly could not find the reason to this.
-Probably due to this scene having more than one octaves.
+Maybe due to this scene having more than one octaves.

-## Colour Mapping
+## Colours
 You already saw the results of this but let me quickly mention the implementation.

 The normalization assumes that the result is in expected kd or ks interval.

 - **Diffuse:** Either replace kd with the fetched texture colour or `kd = (kd + tex_col)/2.0`.
 - **Specular:** Replace ks.
 - **Background:** Multiply the result with 255.
+Compute the texels according to the pixel x and y values.
--
+- **Replace all:** Multiply the result with 255.
+No shading no ambient.

 Below is a version with perlin noise background that I tried just to see.

 <p align="center">